The Rainforest Alliance is working with smallholder cocoa farmers dealing with droughts, floods, and soaring temperatures.

 Climate change threatens many of our favorite foods, but perhaps none quite as beloved as chocolate.
 Periodic threats of a global cocoa shortage never fail to elicit widespread consumer panic among chocoholics.
 But for the millions of small-scale farmers in the tropics who depend on cocoa crops to support their families, the impacts of our warming climate threaten their livelihoods and their very way of life.

 Since the vast majority of the world’s cocoa is produced by smallholders (farmers who have less than five acres/two hectares), our farmer training programs emphasize methods to build resilience to droughts, floods, higher temperatures, and changing growing seasons.
-Here, Martin Noponen, the Rainforest Alliance’s senior manager of climate, explains climate-smart agriculture (CSA) and how it helps cocoa farmers in vulnerable regions—including the key cocoa-producing regions of West Africa and Indonesia.
+Here, Martin Noponen, the Rainforest Alliance’s director of climate, explains climate-smart agriculture (CSA) and how it helps cocoa farmers in vulnerable regions—including the key cocoa-producing regions of West Africa and Indonesia.

 How has climate change affected cocoa production and the lives of smallholders?